 The Dark Road to Success

-Already a veteran of some 30 films, before his first appearance for Hammer (Exclusive) in The Dark Road (1947) Michael Ripper went on to become one of Hammers favourite character actors, making thirty four films with the company, culminating with his performance as Arthur in That’s Your Funeral (1971).
+Hammer’s most prolific actor was already a veteran of some 30 films before his first appearance for Hammer (Exclusive) in The Dark Road (1947).
+Michael Ripper went on to become one of Hammers favourite character actors, making thirty four films with the company, culminating with his performance as Arthur the railway porter in That’s Your Funeral (1971).